luomus/species-challenge/README.md

     - closed
     - link to edit
     - link to results
-- Participation creation page
+- Participation creation page ✅
-- Participation edit page
+- Participation edit page ✅
 - Challenge result page
     - list of species
     - list of those with >= 100 species
     - how many % have passed 100 species
-    - chart?
 - Admin page
     - button to add a challenge
-    - open challenges
+    - open challenges ✅
-    - draft challenges
+    - draft challenges ✅
-    - closed challenges
+    - closed challenges ✅
     - edit link to each
     - statistics of each
         - number of participants